home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 | `summer_mode` | The state of the summer mode (only available since Fritz!OS 7). |
 | `window_open` | The state of the window open detection (only available since Fritz!OS 7). |

-Further there are additional {% term sensor %} and {% term binary_sensor %} entities created for each device, based on its capabilities:
+Further there are additional {% term sensor %} and {% term binary_sensor "binary sensor" %} entities created for each device, based on its capabilities:

 - Battery
 - Button lock via UI